Calcium signaling: In neurons

-In neurons, concomitant increases in cytosolic and mitochondrial Ca2+ are important for the synchronization of neuronal electrical activity with mitochondrial energy metabolism.
-Mitochondrial matrix Ca2+ levels can reach the tens of μM levels that are necessary for the activation of isocitrate dehydrogenase, which is one of the key regulatory enzymes of the Krebs cycle.
+In neurons, concurrent increases of cytosolic and mitochondrial Ca2+ are important to synchronize the electrical activity of a neuron with its mitochondrial energy metabolism.
+The calcium levels of the mitochondrial matrix need to stay around 10-30 μM to activate isocitrate dehydrogenase, which is one of the key regulatory enzymes of the Krebs cycle.

-The ER, in neurons, may serve in a network integrating numerous extracellular and intracellular signals in a binary membrane system with the plasma membrane.
+The Endoplasmic Reticulum (ER), in neurons, may serve in a network integrating numerous extracellular and intracellular signals in a binary membrane system with the plasma membrane.
 Such an association with the plasma membrane creates the relatively new perception of the ER and theme of "a neuron within a neuron."
-The ER's structural characteristics, ability to act as a Ca2+ sink, and specific Ca2+ releasing proteins, serve to create a system that may produce regenerative waves of Ca2+ release.
-These may communicate both locally and globally in the cell.
-These Ca2+ signals integrate extracellular and intracellular fluxes, and have been implicated to play roles in synaptic plasticity, memory, neurotransmitter release, neuronal excitability, and long term changes at the gene transcription level.
-ER stress is also related to Ca2+ signaling and along with the unfolded protein response, can cause ER associated degradation (ERAD) and autophagy.
+The ER's structural characteristics, including its ability to act as a Ca2+ store and use specific Ca2+ releasing proteins, serve to create a system that may release regenerative waves of Ca2+ which balance cytosolic Ca2+ levels.
+These networks may communicate both locally and globally in the cell.
+Ca2+ signals are integrated through extracellular and intracellular fluxes, and have been implicated to play roles in synaptic plasticity, memory, neurotransmitter release, neuronal excitability, and long term changes at the gene transcription level.
+Ca2+ signaling is also related to ER stress.
+Along with the unfolded protein response, improper signaling pathways can cause ER associated degradation (ERAD) and autophagy.

+One key Ca2+ signaling pathway in neurons involves the release of neurotransmitters.
+When an action potential reaches the end of a neuron, voltage-gated calcium channels open.
+This allows Ca2+ to enter the neuron locally and interact with synaptotagmin and other SNARE proteins.
+These proteins sense the spikes in Ca2+ levels and trigger the release of synaptic vesicles which deposit neurotransmitters into the synapse.

+Astrocytes have a direct relationship with neurons through them releasing gliotransmitters.
+These transmitters allow communication between neurons and are triggered by calcium levels increasing around astrocytes from inside stores.
+This increase in calcium can also be caused by other neurotransmitters.
+Some examples of gliotransmitters are ATP and glutamate.
+Activation of these neurons will lead to a 10-fold increase in the concentration of calcium in the cytosol from 100 nanomolar to 1 micromolar.